Mikhael1729/intelligent-agents/README.md

 # Agents

-The repository contains code to simplify the task of creating an intelligent agent using Greedy BFS.
-The class `packages.agent.Agent` contains the code for such task.
+The repository contains code to simplify the task of creating intelligent agents.
+The `Agent` class (`packages/agent/agent.py`) implements various informed search algorithms for such a task.

-An example implementing it is in `letter_agent.py`.
-And a demo testing the class is in `main.py`.
+There are sample implementations of the `Agent` class that can be seen in `/examples/` directory.
+There are demos in `main.py` using those classes.
+You can see them by running the program (See the corresponding section.)

 ## Installation